We live in a day and age when things that once wouldn’t have hit the headlines now do - and at a faster rate than ever before.

 No organisation is immune from the potential for a crisis – including schools.
 This was demonstrated when Napier High School student Anela Pritchard’s speech hit the headlines.
 The school’s reaction to Anela’s speech drew criticism, including this NZ Herald opinion piece.
 It could have been such a different story for the school had it been prepared for the unpredictability of teenagers – and the multiplier effect of teenagers living in the digital age.
 Unfortunately for the school, the story grew legs and was in the headlines for days.

-Crisis planning is a good place to start but practicing the plan and keeping it up-to-date is even better.
+Having a crisis communication plan is a good place to start but practicing the plan and keeping it up-to-date is even better.
 Dusting off the plan only to find the key people named on the crisis team no longer work there won’t help in the heat of the moment.
 Nor will having out-of-practice people fielding media calls.
 Practice makes perfect and it’s with practice that the business will be more prepared to counter an unpredictable event.

 It’s always heartening when clients schedule their annual crisis simulation with us.
 We plan out a series of events and put the plan to the test.
 Many organisations invest significantly in their brands and reputations so it’s common sense to plan and practice for threats.
 This will help to ensure that even the trickiest issue can be turned into an opportunity.